McMurdo Sound: Physical characteristics

-Wildlife in the sound include killer whales, seals, Adélie penguins, and emperor penguins.

-Boundary and Extents
+Boundary and extents

 The sound extends approximately 55 kilometers (34 mi) in length and width, and opens into the larger Ross Sea to the north.
 To the south, the sound is bounded by the Ross Ice Shelf cavity, to the west lies the Royal Society Range, and to the east is Ross Island.
-McMurdo Sound is separated from the McMurdo Ice Shelf (itself part of the Ross Ice Shelf) by the Haskell Strait.
-Winter Quarters Bay lies at the south end of the Sound, and is the southernmost port in the world.
+McMurdo Sound is separated from the McMurdo Ice Shelf (part of the Ross Ice Shelf) by the Haskell Strait.
+Winter Quarters Bay lies at the south end of the Sound and is the southernmost port on Earth.

 Navigability

-While the sound is navigable, it contains a significant amount of Drift ice, or pack ice, especially along the shoreline of Winter Quarters Bay.
-The pack ice that girdles the shoreline at Winter Quarters Bay and elsewhere in the sound presents a formidable obstacle to surface ships.
+While the sound is navigable, it contains a significant amount of drift ice, especially along the shoreline of Winter Quarters Bay.
+The pack ice that girdles the shoreline at Winter Quarters Bay and elsewhere in the sound presents a considerable obstacle to surface ships.
 Vessels require ice-strengthened hulls and often have to rely upon escort by icebreakers.
 Less than 10 percent of McMurdo Sound's shoreline is free of ice.

-McMurdo Sound during austral winter presents a virtually impenetrable expanse of surface ice.
-Even during summer, ships approaching McMurdo Sound are often blocked by various concentrations of first-year ice, fast ice (connected to the shoreline), and hard multi-year ice.
+During austral winter, McMurdo Sound presents a large expanse of surface ice.
+In summer, ships approaching the sound are often blocked by various amounts of first-year ice, fast ice (connected to the shoreline), and hard multi-year ice.
 Subsequently, icebreakers are required for maritime resupply missions to McMurdo Station.

 Ross Island is the southernmost piece of land in Antarctica that is accessible by ship.
-In addition, the harbor at McMurdo's Winter Quarters Bay is the world's southernmost seaport (Department of Geography, Texas A&M University).
+In addition, the harbour at McMurdo's Winter Quarters Bay is the world's southernmost seaport (Department of Geography, Texas A&M University).
 The access by ships depends upon favorable ice conditions.

-Tourism is increasingly popular in other parts of Antarctica, but remains limited in McMurdo sound due to the extreme sea conditions.
+Tourism is increasingly popular in other parts of Antarctica but remains limited in McMurdo Sound due to the extreme sea conditions.

 Temperatures

-Cold circumpolar currents of the Southern Ocean reduce the flow of warm South Pacific or South Atlantic waters reaching McMurdo Sound and other Antarctic coastal waters.
-McMurdo Sound experiences katabatic winds spilling down from the Antarctic polar plateau.
+Cold circumpolar currents of the Southern Ocean shrink the flow of warm South Pacific or South Atlantic waters reaching McMurdo Sound and other Antarctic coastal waters.
+McMurdo Sound experiences katabatic winds from the Antarctic polar plateau.
 McMurdo Sound freezes over with sea ice about 3 m thick during the winter.
-During the Antarctic summer when the pack ice breaks up, wind and currents may push the ice northward into the Ross Sea, stirring up cold bottom currents that spill into the ocean basins of the world.
+During the austral summer when the pack ice breaks up, wind and currents may push the ice northward into the Ross Sea, stirring up cold bottom currents that spill into the ocean basins.
 Temperatures during the winter months at McMurdo Station have dropped as low as -28 C. December and January are the warmest months, with average highs at -4 C.